Never Punish a Child for Bad Behavior Outside Their Control

 Sue Greco of Warwick, Rhode Island, is adamant about being her 11-year-old’s strongest advocate.
 “My son has a great brain,” she says.
 “He’s a leader, with great ideas, but he’s been labeled ‘unable to succeed’ at the local public school.
 Because I know he’s capable of more, I’ve enrolled him in a Catholic school, hoping the higher academic expectations and greater structure will challenge him in a positive way.”

 3. Don’t overestimate the importance of ADHD medication.

-There’s no doubt that, for many children, the right ADHD medication makes a huge difference in behavior.
+There’s no doubt that, for many children, the right ADHD medication makes a huge difference in improving bad behavior.
 But by no means is medication the only thing that makes a difference, and talking about it as if it were will leave the child feeling that good behavior has little to do with her own efforts.
 When you catch your child doing something you’ve repeatedly asked her not to do, fight the urge to ask, “Did you forget to take your medication this morning?”
-And don’t ever threaten to increase her dosage because she did something inappropriate.
+And don’t ever threaten to increase your child’s dosage because they did something inappropriate.